sugarfig/p5-lab-1/README.md

 Your mission today is to go through as many of the following code snippets as possible.
 Each code snippet will explore an aspect of p5.js.

 HINT: You can find all of the answers to the questions below at [p5.js.org](https://p5js.org).
+If you get stuck, flag an instructor!

 1. [01_background](./01_background/sketch.js)

 - What are the parameters (aka inputs) of `createCanvas()`?
-- Change the canvas size to the full width and full height of your screen.
+- Change the canvas size to the full width and full height of your screen, using the variables [here](https://p5js.org/reference/#/p5/displayHeight) or [here](https://p5js.org/reference/#/p5/windowHeight).
 - Why is there a quick flash every time you load the page?
 Get rid of the flash.
+(Hint: it has to do with setup vs draw).
 - Change the background of this canvas to bright pink.
 You may want to use [this reference](https://p5js.org/reference/#/p5/background).

 2. [02_shapes](./02_shapes/sketch.js)